Greg Guidry liked to sing gospel and play piano. As a teenager, he formed a band with future Doobie Brothers keyboardist/vocalist Michael McDonald.

 Greg continued his songwriting efforts into the 80s, but he didn’t release a follow-up to Over the Line for nearly two decades.
 Making up for lost opportunity, Greg actually released two albums in 2000 — Soul’d Out and Private Sessions.
 Neither one charted.

-In 2003, Greg’s charred body was discovered in the aftermath of a fire in his garage at his home in Fairview, Tennessee.
+In 2003, Greg’s charred remains was discovered in the aftermath of a fire in his garage at his home in Fairview, Tennessee.
 After an investigation, his death was ruled a suicide.
 Greg was 53.